image logo

 (7) Business of generation or production or selling electric power,

-(8) Business of provision of a public utility service, or
+(8) Business of provision of a public utility service,

 With relation to purchases of tangible personal property, the exemption applies to purchases of tangible personal property that remains on the construction site after the construction activity is completed.
 It does not apply to purchases of tools, bulldozers, cranes, etc. that become the property of the construction contractor and removed from the site after construction is completed.
 However, rentals of cranes, bull dozers, and other equipment specifically for use on the specifically identified job by the contractor, or the hiring of a subcontractor to provide bulldozer services, crane services, etc., with an operator of the machine qualify for the exemption.
-Purchases by a subcontractor who is working for a prime contractor, where the prime contractor is entitled to the Senate Bill 631 exemption, are also exempt in the same manner and with the same restrictions as are applicable to the prime contractor.
+Purchases by a subcontractor who is working for a prime contractor, where the prime contractor is entitled to the exemption, are also exempt in the same manner and with the same restrictions as are applicable to the prime contractor.

 This exemption may be claimed by one of two methods: